DataSystemsGroupUT/AutoMLBench/docs/setup.md

 ## Experimental Setup

+### Benchmarking Environment

-Our experiments have been conducted on Google Cloud machines, each machine is configured with 2 vCPUs, 7.5 GB RAM and ubuntu-minimal-1804-bionic. we used the 100 datasets.
-For our study, we have run each experiment 4 times with 4 different time budgets: 10, 30, 60 and 240 minutes.
-We have used AutoSklearn, the winner of two ChaLearn AutoML challenges, as our experimental AutoML framework.
+Our experiments have been conducted on Google Cloud machines, each machine is configured with 2 vCPUs, 7.5 GB RAM and ubuntu-minimal-1804-bionic.
+Since each programming language manages memory differently, Some memory leakage may happen.
+So, We have rebooted the machine after each run to ensure that each experiment has the same available memory size.

-AutoSklearn is implemented on top of Scikit-Learn, a popular Python machine learning package.
-AutoSklearn uses Sequential Model-based  Algorithm Configuration (SMAC) as a Bayesian optimization technique.
-AutoSklearn allows the end-users to enable/disable the different optimization options including using of meta-learning (AutoSKLearn-m), ensembling (AutoSKLearn-e) in addition  to  the  full  version  where  all  options  are  enabled.
+### Evaluation Metrics

+We have considered two evaluation metrics: accuracy and F1 score.
+Accuracy is the most intuitive metric. it is simply the ratio of the correctly classified instances to the total number of instances.
+F1 Score is the weighted average of Recall and Precision which makes it an expressive performance metric for unbalanced datasets.